 Students have 24/7 unlimited access to the Carolina Academic Press Study Aids through the LexisNexis Digital Library.
 Included are the Understanding Series, Questions & Answers Series, Mastering Series, and Skills & Values Series.
 Your account allows you to easily access from anywhere, add color-coded highlighting, add notes, and export those notes to a PDF or copy into Word.

 Students have access to unlimited, 24/7 online access to hundreds of popular study aids to help you anytime during the semester.
 Authored by noted law professors, the subscription offers up-to-date information, advice, and tips for virtually every course you will take.
-Create an account, while logged on to a computer lab workstation, to turn on extra functionality: better remote access (sign in even when you’re not logged on through your school’s network), quick access to recently viewed books, setting favorites, and add notes & highlights.
+NOTE: You must create an individual account to turn on extra functionality: better remote access (sign in even when you’re not logged on through your school’s network), quick access to recently viewed books, setting favorites, and adding notes & highlights.
 To "read offline" you must also download the West Academic Library app available for both iOS and Android devices.

 New / Trial Databases